 If it still fails

-- Try a much more constrained prompt:
+- Use a maximally constrained prompt:

 - Package the reference, prompt, motion settings, and the drifted clip before posting to community channels.